Dieppe: Transport

 Dieppe railway station, operated by SNCF, has frequent departures for Rouen-Rive-Droite.
 SNCF operates also buses to Gisors-Embranchement through Serqueux.

 Dieppe has a ferry port with direct services to the English town of Newhaven, situated at the mouth of the River Ouse in East Sussex.
 The twice-daily service to the Port of Newhaven is operated by DFDS Seaways, under a concession subsidised by the French government.
-Services are normally operated using the MS Côte D'Albâtre.
+Services are operated using the MS Côte D'Albâtre and MS Seven Sisters.